edu-argumedo/Virtual-Valor/README.md

   * Plastic SCM 11.0.16.8204: Plastic is similar to github but it is made specifically for Unity.
 This intergration allowed ease of use as well as great functionality for version control

 - What technologies were new
-  * I knew the basicas of how to use Unity, but there were many new methods and syntax I had to learn to do advanced movements
+  * I knew the basics of how to use Unity, but there were many new methods and syntax I had to learn to do advanced movements
   * The XR Interaction Toolkit, XR Plugin Management, and Plastic SCM were all relatively new to me due to only using it for a semester for the VR lab class and only going over the basics.
 This project widened my scope of how I can use all of these technologies.

 - Technical Approach